 - During the interview candidates need to show the Headmaster that they are proficient and fluent enough in English to be able to understand lessons taught in English.
 Additionally, the Headmaster is looking for candidates whose outlook is broadly aligned with the school's ethos.
-In practical terms, this means being both open and internationally minded, as well as being personally self-motivated and willing to engage with the school and the wider community. - Reports from candidates' previous schools need to show that their academic achievement, behaviour and attendance are satisfactory or better. - Candidates applying for Years 1-3 need to reach a sufficient standard of achievement in the entrance examination papers to satisfy the College's academic requirements. - Candidates applying for Years 4-5 need to convince the panellists that their level of English, understanding and thinking is sufficient for entry and that the candidates will be able to pass the IB Diploma Programme.
+In practical terms, this means being both open and internationally minded, as well as being personally self-motivated and willing to engage with the school and the wider community. - Reports from candidates' previous schools need to show that their academic achievement, behaviour and attendance are satisfactory or better. - Candidates need to reach at least 50% in both Czech and Maths CERMAT exams and a sufficient standard of achievement in the internal entrance examination papers to satisfy the College's academic requirements.